Quick Links

 Our vision is that all our pupils will leave primary school physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy, active lifestyle and lifelong participation in physical activity and sport.

-Broaden after school club provision by increasing the range of clubs including gymnastics, self-defence, football and cricket.
+Re-establish sports enrichment clubs.
+Broaden after school club provision by increasing the range provided and extending attendance.

 Greater uptake, fitness, enjoyment, participation and stamina improved.